Bangyao-921/TRFS/README.md

 # TRFS
-A Tri-Branch Feature Rectification and Fusion Network for5 RGB-X-Y Multimodal Semantic Segmentation
+A Tri-Branch Feature Rectification and Fusion Network for RGB-X-Y Multimodal Semantic Segmentation